jakobjassmann/cryo_db_v2/README.md

 ## Known issues with the data

 **!!!
-Glacial extent data contains errors after 300 - 1990 CE !!!**
+Glacial extent data contains errors 300 CE - 1990 CE !!!**

-The glacial extent data seems to contains errorss for the centruries 1600-0 years BP (after 300 CE).
+The glacial extent data seems to contains errors for the centruries spanning 1.6k - 0 years BP (i.e., after 300 CE).
 The CHESA_TraCE21k_dist_to_land_ice and CHELSA_TraCE21k_max_year_kBP_glaciated should be treated with care for those time steps.
-The source dataset is currently in review, I believe that future version of the dataset will address this issue.
+The source dataset is currently in review, I believe that future version of the dataset might address this issue.

 ## Notes on performance and timeouts

 The slowest and most resource demanding step is the calculation of the `CHESA_TraCE21k_dist_to_land_ice` variable.

 Processing of this step is implemented in parallel.
 However, it can take multiple hours to complete on the default GitHub runners.
 Consider a (local) powerful worker with plenty of resources to avoid a "time out" error on the free GitHub runners (this will happen after 6h).
-This could be useful for example, for the first or subsequent large addition to the AHBDB database.
+This could be useful for example, for the first processing or other subsequent large additions to the AHBDB database.

 ## Cryo Database Version 1